-The book is published by The Limerick Writers’ Centre under their Community Publishing initiative.
+The book is published by The Limerick Writers’ Centre under their Community Publishing programme.

-Saved to Memory: Lost to View is a memoir of a midtwentieth century rural childhood and adolescence.
-It begins in a preelectric world of labour in milking sheds, meadows and tillage fields tempered by rudimentary games involving conkers, magnets, spinning tops and improvised footballs and hurling balls.
-The soundtrack of that ‘fifties childhood is generated by a wireless tuned to Radio Eireann, the melodies of church choirs and the hypnotic rhythms of trains chugging into Birdhill Station.
+Saved to Memory: Lost to View is a memoir of a mid-wentieth century rural childhood and adolescence.
+It begins in a pre-electric world of labour in milking sheds, meadows and tillage fields tempered by rudimentary games involving conkers, magnets, spinning tops and improvised footballs and hurling balls.
+The soundtrack of that fifties childhood is generated by a wireless tuned to Radio Eireann, the melodies of church choirs and the hypnotic rhythms of trains chugging into Birdhill Station.